You may be asking yourself: Is it worth it to pay a headhunter?

 What does success look like in this role?

 What are the key traits of your performers and how do they correspond to your current vacancy?
 Evaluate their technical and soft skills to enable the recruiter to fine-tune the candidate profile and the search process.
 If this isn't something you've thought about, perhaps consider these 7 easy ways to measure employee performance.

 Interview all of the shortlist.

 A recruiter who specializes in your niche will take you through a process to understand your corporate objectives and where the vacancy fits within your organization.
 They will advise on whether your expectations are realistic and where they may need readjusting.
-Each of the candidates on your recruiter’s shortlist will be pre-qualified and generally the ‘best available’ rather than the ubiquitous, most visible candidates you will find on most jobsites.
-A specialist recruiter will also ensure that every candidate on the shortlist meets the key criteria of the performance based job description.
+Each of the candidates on your recruiter’s shortlist will be pre-qualified and generally the ‘best available’ rather than the ubiquitous, most visible candidates you will find on most job sites.
+A specialist recruiter will also ensure that every candidate on the shortlist meets the key criteria of the performance-based job description.

 Not only that but be fully engaged with the candidates presented.
 Generally speaking, you will meet with a higher proportion of passive candidates when working through a specialist search company.
 Joining your organization will not be a given for these talented performers.
-Be prepared to invest fully in the interview process and minimize time between interviews to maintain momentum – and candidate interest.
+Be prepared to invest fully in the interview process and minimize the time between interviews to maintain momentum – and candidate interest.

-Your recruiter can provide high caliber candidates and advise you on their strengths and weaknesses, but the ultimate responsibility for selection lies with the employer.
+Your recruiter can provide high-caliber candidates and advise you on their strengths and weaknesses, but the ultimate responsibility for selection lies with the employer.

 In summary, working with a specialist search company offers several advantages to pressured HR departments.
-A reputable agency will save you time during the hiring process, help you to clearly define the parameters of the job and ultimately raise the level of talent within your company.
+A reputable agency will save you time during the hiring process, help you to clearly define the parameters of the job, and ultimately raise the level of talent within your company.